The Canadian Snowbird’s Checklist – Everything You Need to Do Before You Go

 Snowbird Checklist - What you need to prepare before you travel

-If you’re an experienced snowbird you already know that being away for an extended amount of time in the winter requires considerable planning and organization to avoid issues and make sure your trip goes smoothly.
+If you’re an experienced snowbird, you already know that being away for an extended period of time in the winter requires considerable planning and organization to avoid issues and make sure your trip goes smoothly.

 With so many things to attend to before you depart for your winter in the sun, our annually updated snowbird checklist is a handy tool to help you remember everything you need to take care of.